-It’s getting windy this week!
+It’s getting windy this week, and that means an uprooted tree might show up in your area.
 We’ve already been called out to a few homes that have seen some trees down on their property.
 Sometimes tree split, lose a branch or completely uproot.

 Trees can be uprooted by severe storms or wind gusts.
 Throughout the Puget Sound region this week we are expected to see gusts up to 50 mph and that’s enough to take down a few trees, especially if they’ve been saturated by the rain that we’ve seen the last couple of days.